 - A semicolon (;) has to be placed after the END keyword.

-DECLARE variables; cursor declerations; user_defined exceptions; BEGIN <executable command(s)> EXCEPTION Action to perform when error occured END;
+DECLARE variables; cursor declarations; user_defined exceptions; BEGIN <executable command(s)> EXCEPTION Action to perform when error occurred END;

 - Data types